mendicant-original/university-web/public-site/views/about/staff.md

 newest alumni member of our staff, joining in September 2011.
 Before joining staff, Eric worked closely with us for many months to expand our one-on-one mentoring program.
 He is now officially responsible for running that project as well as helping us develop Mendicant University's broader social mission.
 Eric is a community activist who has been hacking with ruby since 2005, and looks forward to finding new ways to make software useful to the world.

+Andrea Singh ([@madebydna](http://twitter.com/madebydna)) was invited to join the MU staff in November 2011.
+Since becoming an alumna in September 2010, she has been actively involved in many diverse MU activities, ranging from mentoring, being an assistant teacher in the core course to helping to create puzzles for the MU entrance exams.
+Andrea started out with front-end web development and began programming in earnest after discovering Rails several years ago.
+She grew up in Germany, lived for eight years in Hawaii and recently moved to New Haven, CT, where she now works as a freelance Ruby developer.